 “I was responsible for lighting, then there was Robert Kaplowitz from the US for sound, compositor John Richards from the UK, VR researchers Joris Weijdom (NL) and Paul Cegys (CAN) and another Czech artist Tereza Stehlikova to create "tactile environment”.
 Shannon Harvey from Backastage Academy UK was in charge of the system integration, which means establishing a functional data flow between all above mentioned fields.
 Each of us is also supposed to work with a group of selected young people that should participate in the creative process.
 In my "lighting work group" there were six young set or light designers from different countries and I had a great work group co-leader Fereshteh Rostampour, an experienced light designer and light design teacher from the US.

-“We were working in the space of a former ice hockey hall that will be equipped with two scaffoldings and a simple rig for lights.
-Almost all fixtures will be provided by Robe that supports PQ2019 as one of main sponsors.
-Altogether there will be about 120 moving heads and a certain quantity of static fixtures.
-ETC will provided us with 2 Eos Gio consoles for programming on site.
+“We were working in the space of a former ice hockey hall that was equipped with two scaffoldings and a simple rig for lights.
+Almost all fixtures were provided by Robe that supported PQ2019 as one of main sponsors.
+Altogether there were about 120 moving heads and a certain quantity of static fixtures.
+ETC provided us with 2 Eos Gio consoles for programming on site.
 Capture supported us with a license of visualization software that became the essential tool in the preparatory part of the process.